-This article originally appeared on NerdWallet and is shared with with permission.
+This article was written by Emily Starbuck Crone and originally appeared on NerdWallet on January 2, 2018.
+It is shared here with permission.

 Online legal services offer do-it-yourself options and lawyer access at far lower costs than traditional law firms.

 “Technology is the key to providing greater access to legal services,” says Denise G. Bayer, business attorney at Harrington, Hoppe & Mitchell in Youngstown, Ohio.
 She says online self-service tools are helpful and often safe for basics such as general contracts, service agreements and nondisclosure agreements.
 You can also save money by completing some forms directly on government websites, such as reserving a business name or obtaining a tax ID, Bayer says.